As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 If you don’t mind the strong smell of olive oil, you will find that it is one of the better massage oils.
 Of course, you want to make sure that you use only the highest quality organic, extra virgin olive oil such as that marketed by Plant Therapy.
 It is obtained from the first pressing of the olive and is packed full of nutrients.

-Using the correct dilution of essential oils in a carrier oil is important to prevent any skin irritation, but keeping track can be difficult, resulting in unfortunate mistakes.
-To minimize the chances of accidentally using higher concentrations, it’s a good idea to buy or create your own dilution chart and keep it somewhere handy so you can refer to it whenever you need to.
+However, keeping track can be difficult, resulting in unfortunate mistakes.
+To minimize the chances of accidentally adding too many drops of essential oil, it’s a good idea to buy or create your own dilution chart.
+Most importantly, keep it somewhere handy so you can refer to it whenever you need to.

 The Essential Oils Dilution Chart Magnet by Plant Therapy is one of the best ones I’ve come across.
 What I love about it is that the information is very clearly laid out AND the magnet makes it easy to keep it right where you need it.

-You will also find a KidSafe Dilution Chart Magnet, which is super handy for topical applications on kids’ skin.
+They also have a KidSafe Dilution Chart Magnet, which is super handy for topical applications on kids’ skin.

-How To Choose The Best Carrier Oil For You
+How To Choose The Best Carrier Oil For Essential Oil

-With so many different characteristics, therapeutic benefits, and other precautions to heed, deciding which is the best carrier oil for you can be confusing.
+With so many different characteristics, therapeutic effects, and other precautions to heed, deciding the best carrier oil for essential oils can be confusing.

 Moreover, there is no such thing as one best carrier oil for essential oils.
 All carrier oils are good for the skin.
 Which one is best for you depends on the results you are hoping to achieve.